miguelagsilva/francesinha-wiki/README.md

 # Francesinha Wiki 🥪

 Francesinha Wiki is a platform where users can look for francesinhas and their respective ingredients and in which restaurants to find them.
-Restaurants and francesinhas can be review them, added, deleted and edited.
+Restaurants and francesinhas can be reviewed, added, deleted and edited.
 This documentation provides instructions to set up, run the project.

 ## Main Goals